STAR MAP * EGYPT * SPAETH

 Famous Celestial Markers On the Senmut Map

 In all ancient Mediterranean civilizations the constellation known to us as the Pleiades had a most important role.
-It served as a celestial marker or sign for one of the year's great events, i.e. of the spring's coming rain or flood.
+It served as a celestial marker or sign for one of the year's great events, i.e. the springtime's arriving rain or flood.
 In fact, these stars were thought to be connected, in a meta-astrological sense, with the concept "blessing".

-Thus The Pleiades signaled and initiated "the wet season" and then being emphasized by the signal from a next following star group, The Hyades, i.e. in Greek 'to rain'.
+Thus the Pleiades were signaling and initiating "the wet season" which then became more enhanced by other signals from a next following star group, the Hyades, in Greek 'to rain'.

-For instance, the Pleiades group is pictured on the Senmut the vizier's 3,500-years old star map - at least, these stars are placed on the map on the spot where the Pleiades are situated in the sky.
-More so, on the map the specific picture have been attached some hieroglyphs showing clearly to be read in the direction from the right to the left, displaying the name mw(jt) nwt ht , i.e. 'The Watery Bodies', 'The Humids', or '...of Moisture'.
+For instance, the Pleiades group is depicted on the ancient Egyptian vizier Senmut's 3,500-years old star map - i.e. these stars are placed on the map precisely as the location where the Pleiades are situated in the sky.
+More so, on the map the specific picture have been attached some hieroglyphs showing clearly to be read in the direction from the right to the left, displaying the name mw(jt) nwt ht , i.e. 'the watery bodies', 'the humids', or '...of moisture'. - And, as very often in Egyptian texts, it also may have an additional interpretation: 'three parts of Nut's body (in the sky)'.

-The now so famous Senmut map is adorning the ceiling of his tomb (Thebes Tomb 353) which like a tunnel is leading beneath the Queen Hatshepsut Temple of Hathor, goddess of the Sky.
+The now so famous Senmut map is adorning the ceiling of his tomb (Thebes Tomb 353, at Deir el-Bahari, near Luxor) which like a tunnel is leading beneath Queen Hatshepsut's Temple of Hathor, goddess of the sky.

-For instance, this is the case with the Temple of Isis in Denderah.
-When the altar was hit by the beam, Sirius was considered as being transformed into Sothis (Sirius) as a star god, i.e. Isis, the greatest goddess.
+For instance, this is the case with the Egyptian temple of Isis in Denderah, a temple build as a copy of more ancient temples.
+When the altar was hit by the beam, the Sirius star was thought to be transformed into Sothis (Sirius) as a star god, i.e. special version of Isis, the greatest goddess.

-On the basis of the same understanding a similar principle was already involved in connection with previously mentioned Hatshepsut's Temple of Hathor, which, by its axis' directed by the line of winter solstice, also could receive the beams of the (in the mythology: seven) Stars of the Pleiades.
-This was interpreted in a way that the beams were being transformed into the Egyptian celestial goddess Hathor's seven female judges of mankind.
+On the basis of the same understanding a similar principle was already involved in connection with previously mentioned Hatshepsut's Temple of Hathor, which with its axis directed at the line of winter solstice (cf. below: section 3), even also could receive the beams of the (in the mythology: seven) Stars of the Pleiades.
+This was interpreted in a way that the light consisting of the seven beams were being transformed into the Egyptian celestial goddess Hathor's seven female judges to judge mankind.

 In a similar way later in Greek temples - for instance in the very Parthenon - being constructed with the direction to the beams of the Stars of the Pleiades.
 Thus, when the temples were oriented geographically to receive these beams of light into the inner sanctums, the light-rays were described in a symbolic way as being "transformed into seven women", i.e. "The Seven Sisters", The Pleiades.

 Also by e.g. the Dyaks and the Malaysians on Borneo these stars are exactly counted as "seven of which the one is invisible".
 And by Australia's Aboriginals who, too, call them "the young girls".
-Likewise, they are called by this name in the Solomon's Islands in the Pacific.
+They are called by this name, likewise, on the Solomon's Islands in the Pacific.
 And on the Northern Sumatra this 6-star constellation is called "Bindtang Tudjohc", i.e. 'of the 7 stars".

 All this could refer to a much older age of the concept of the star system than most historians today would like to accept.
 Ancient, widespread civilizations of prehistoric times - being traced and discovered more and more by modern science - could have existed several places on earth.
 And from some of these connections the Hebrews, the Greeks, and the Egyptians seem to have possessed such a heritage - "the 7 young women", "the sources of blessing", "the humids" - and have carried it further on.